Routing Policy Overview

 A routing policy enables you to control (filter) which routes a routing protocol imports into the routing table and which routes a routing protocol exports from the routing table.
 A routing policy also enables you to set the information associated with a route as it is being imported into or exported from the routing table.
 Filtering imported routes enables you to control the routes used to determine active routes.
 Filtering routes being exported from the routing table enables you to control the routes that a protocol advertises to its neighbors.

-You implement routing policy by defining policies.
-A policy specifies the conditions to use to match a route and the action to perform on the route when a match occurs.
+A defined routing policy specifies the conditions to use to match a route and the action to perform on the route when a match occurs.
 For example, when a routing table imports routing information from a routing protocol, a routing policy might modify the route’s preference, mark the route with a color to identify it and allow it to be manipulated later, or prevent the route from even being installed in a routing table.
 When a routing table exports routes into a routing protocol, a policy might assign metric values, modify the BGP community information, tag the route with additional information, or prevent the route from being exported altogether.
 You also can define policies for redistributing the routes learned from one protocol into another protocol.